Spartan2909/KlebLib/README.md

 ## Documentation
 Comprehensive (ish) documentation for KlebLib can be found here: https://github.com/Spartan2909/KlebLib/wiki

+## PyPI
+The PyPI page for this project is: https://pypi.org/project/KlebLib/1.1.0a2/ The Test PyPI page is: https://test.pypi.org/project/KlebLib/1.1.0a2/#history

 ## Acknowledgements
  * Kai Kerlaff, for his work on baseconversion and universaladdition